IDSF21/assignment-2-nikhilgupta23/README.md

 We present a small preview into the history of the music industry, using data collected from a popular music streaming service, Spotify.
 Music is an essential part of every individual's life; we try to capture the trends and shifts of influence, of different genres, and different artists, through the years, to answer some compelling questions.

-## Brief Introduction: Data Collections
+## Brief Introduction: Data Collection

 For this project, we applied the principles and concepts learnt earlier in this class, to source and curate our own dataset (Notebook to collect data attached).
 Spotify exposes a set of Web API endpoints for Developers to use (https://developer.spotify.com/documentation/web-api/).
 We used this to do the following tasks:
 * Create a list of playlists of Top 100 songs of each year, using Spotify search API. *Note: We have only used Spotify curated playlists to prevent bias*